philipperolet/proj/project.md

 - open magit always in 2nd window

 ## Done
+#### use proj--project-files var in proj-open-project-file
+instead of direct "project.md"

 #### proj-open: use pfile for first-time opening, relevant files for next
 #### create proj-open responsible for deciding how/when to call proj-relevant/proj-pfile
 #### ouvrir project.md directement dans la fenêtre principale